MagneticParticleImaging/MPIFiles.jl/docs/src/conversion.md

 saveasMDF(filenameOut, params)
 ```
 Here, `f` is an `MPIFile` handle and the command `loadDataset` loads the entire
-dataset including all parameters into a Julia `Dict` that can be modified by the
+dataset including all parameters into a Julia `Dict`, which can be modified by the
 user.
 After modification one can store the data by passing the `Dict` as the
 second argument to the `saveasMDF` function.